selabs-ur1/doodle/Readme_AB_Testing.md

 # A/B Testing

 ## Introduction

-The A/B testing goal is to determine which versions from two versions of a same application is the more appealing to the users.
+The A/B testing goal is to determine which versions from two versions of a same application are the most appealing to the users.
-For that we are going to show to each user one version selected We send the users to one of the two versions in a completely transparent way.
+For that, we are going to show to each user one selected version.
+We send to the users one of the two versions in a completely transparent way.
-We will then collect the data corresponding to the criterion (s) that we are trying to improve, in order to be able to which version is the most interesting for us.
+We will then collect the data corresponding to the criterion (s) that we are trying to improve, in order to be able to determine which version is the most interesting for us.
 .

 ## Presentation of a road map to achieve it

 ### Step 0 : get Doodle from the current git provided
 git clone https://github.com/selabs-ur1/doodle.git
-And follow the instruction in the readme file.
+And follow the instructions in the readme file.

 ### Step 1 : Download GrowthBook and start it
 For this tutorial we will use GrowthBook, in a terminal run the following instruction :

 ```
 git clone https://github.com/growthbook/growthbook.git